 Need vs. Want Qualifying Questions

-One type of questions is need vs. want questions and these try to determine whether the prospect truly needs what you are selling or if the interest that they have is more of a “want”.
+One type of question is need vs. want question and these try to determine whether the prospect truly needs what you are selling or if the interest that they have is more of a “want”.
 Determining whether the prospect needs or wants can help you to get a feeling about how likely the prospect is to move forward.